Itsdaodao/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

 Clears all entries from the address book.
-This
+This command requires a follow-up confirmation.

 Format: `clear`